BlackHolePerturbationToolkit/KerrGeoPy/paper/paper.md

 Although other Python packages [@kerrgeodesicgw] with similar functionality do exist, they mostly rely on numerical integration to compute geodesics.
 The analytic solutions used by `KerrGeoPy` have two main advantages over this approach.
-First, they are guaranteed to be numerically stable and can be quickly evaluated at any point in time.
-Second, they produce several useful intermediate terms which cannot easily be computed using numerical integration.
+First, they can be much more numerically stable over long time periods and can be quickly evaluated at any point in time.
+Second, they produce several useful intermediate terms which are not calculated by other packages that rely on numerical integration.
+Modeling EMRIs typically requires long time-averages over the geodesic motion.
+Therefore, `KerrGeoPy`, with its analytic solutions and various orbital parametrizations, is specifically tuned to support perturbative models of binary black holes and their gravitational waves.

 `KerrGeoPy` is a part of the [Black Hole Perturbation Toolkit](https://bhptoolkit.org).
 The source code is hosted on [Github](https://github.com/BlackHolePerturbationToolkit/KerrGeoPy) and the package is